Do shrimp eat brine shrimp?

 The dietary preferences of shrimp can seem puzzling at first, especially when they ignore seemingly perfect food sources like live brine shrimp.
 However, the answer lies in their natural feeding habits and physical capabilities.

 Shrimp are scavengers by nature, preferring to feed on detritus, or decaying organic matter.
-This includes dead plantsOpens in a new tab., decomposing animals, and leftover food particles.
+This includes dead plants, decomposing animals, and leftover food particles.
 They are not naturally predatory and do not have the physical adaptations to chase and capture live prey.
 Their feeding strategy is more about foraging and scavenging than hunting.

 When it comes to live brine shrimp, these tiny creatures are quite active and mobile, making them difficult for shrimp to catch.
 Shrimp, with their scavenging lifestyle, are not equipped to pursue such elusive prey.